neurospin/unicog/bids/README.md

-- download.tsv: corresponds to the acquisitions to download.
+- **download.tsv**: corresponds to the acquisitions to download.
 If the number of acquisition is the same for all subjects, you have to indicate only the acquisition number once.
 Here is an
 example: